 - The school opens at 7:45 a.m. and classes begin at 8:05 a.m.
 Students are dismissed at 3:11 p.m. each day.
-The following rules shall apply, and failure to abide by the rules may result in discipline: Administration's discretion will be used to determine appropriate behavior and disciplinary actions. - Hats and bandanas shall not be worn in the building.
-Any hat brought to school shall be removed before entering and placed in the student's locker before school starts and remain there the remainder of the school day. - Students shall not run, talk loudly or yell in the hallways nor shall they push, shove or hit others. - Students shall not write on walls, desks or deface or destroy school property. - Public display of affection will not be tolerated. - Skateboards are not permitted at school. - Water guns, play guns, and/or real guns are not permitted at school.
+The following rules shall apply, and failure to abide by the rules may result in discipline: Administration's discretion will be used to determine appropriate behavior and disciplinary actions. - Students shall not run, talk loudly or yell in the hallways nor shall they push, shove or hit others. - Students shall not write on walls, desks or deface or destroy school property. - Public display of affection will not be tolerated. - Skateboards are not permitted at school. - Water guns, play guns, and/or real guns are not permitted at school.